-Figure 6: Node-Protecting Condition for PQ-Node to Destination
+Figure 6: Node-Protecting Condition for PO-node to Destination

-All of the above metric costs, except D_opt(Y, D), can be obtained with forward and reverse SPFs with E (the primary next hop) as the root, run as part of the regular LFA and remote-LFA implementation.
-The Distance_opt(Y, D) metric can only be determined by the additional forward SPF run with PQ-node Y as the root.
-With reference to the topology in Figure 2, Table 5 shows that the above condition can be used to determine node protection with a node-protecting PQ-node R2.
+All of the above metric costs except D_opt(Y, D), can be obtained with forward and reverse SPFs with E(the primary nexthop) as the root, run as part of the regular LFA and Remote-LFA implementation.
+The Distance opt(Y, D) metric can only be determined by the additional forward SPF run with PQ-node Y as the root.
+With reference to the topology in Figure 2, Table 5 below shows how the above condition can be used to determine node-protection with nodeprotecting PQ-node R2.

-Destination (D) + Primary-NH (E) D_opt Y, D) D_opt D_opt (E, D) Condition Met
+Destination (D) + Primary-NH (E) + D_opt (Y, D) + D_opt (Y, E) D_opt (E, D) Condition Met

-R3 E 1 (R2,R3) 2 2 (R2,E) 1 (E,R3) Yes
+R3 E 1 (R2,R3) 2 (R2,E) 1 (E,R3) Yes

-E E 2 2 (R2,E) 2 (R2,E) 0 (E,E) No
+E E 2 (R2,E) 2 2 (R2,E) 0 (E,E) No

 D1 E 3 (R2,D1) 2 (R2,E) 1 (E,D1) No

 D2 E 2 (R2,D2) 2 (R2,E) 1 (E,D2) Yes

-Table 5: Node-Protection Evaluation for R-LFA Path Segment between PQ-Node and Destination
+Table 5: Node-protection evaluation for R-LFA path segment between PQ-node and destination

-As seen in the example above, R2 does not meet the node-protecting inequality for destination E and D1.
-And so, once again, while R2 is a node-protecting remote-LFA next hop for R3 and D2, it is not so for E and D1.
+As seen in the above example above, R2 does not meet the nodeprotecting inequality for destination E, and D1.
+And so, once again, while R2 is a node-protecting Remote-LFA nexthop for R3 and D2, it is not so for E and D1.

 In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, the inequality in Figure 6 above need not be evaluated.
-Instead, to determine whether or not a PQ-node provides node protection for a given destination, the list of nodes computed from forward SPF that run on the PQ-node for the given destination SHOULD be inspected.
-In case the list contains the primary next-hop node, the PQ-node does not provide node protection.
-Else, the PQ-node guarantees the nodeprotecting alternate for the given destination.
+Instead, to determine whether a PQ-node provides node-protection for a given destination or not, the list of nodes computed from forward SPF run on the PQ-node, for the given destination, SHOULD be inspected.
+In case the list contains the primary nexthop node, the PQ-node does not provide node-protection.
+Else, the PQ-node guarantees nodeprotecting alternate for the given destination.
 Below is an illustration of the mechanism with candidate node-protecting PQ-node R2 in the topology in Figure 2.

-Destination Shortest Path (Repairing router to PQ-node) Link Protection Node Protection
+Destination Shortest Path (Repairing router to PQ- node) Link-Protection Node-Protection

 R3 R2->R3 Yes Yes

 E R2->R3->E Yes No

 D1 R2->R3->E->D1 Yes No

 D2 R2->R3->D2 Yes Yes

-Table 6: Protection of Remote-LFA Path between PQ-node and Destination
+Table 6: Protection of Remote-LFA path between PQ-node and destination

-As seen in the above example, while R2 is a candidate node-protecting R-LFA next hop for R3 and D2, it is not so for E and D1, since the primary next hop E is on the shortest path from R2 to E and D1.
+As seen in the above example while R2 is candidate node-protecting R-LFA nexthop for R3 and D2, it is not so for E and D1, since the primary nexthop E is in the shortest path from R2 to E and D1.

-The procedure described in this document helps no more than to determine whether or not a given remote-LFA alternate provides node protection for a given destination.
-It does not find out any new remote-LFA alternate next hops, outside the ones already computed by the standard remote-LFA procedure.
-However, in the case of availability of more than one PQ-node (remote-LFA alternates) for a destination where node protection is required for the given primary next hop, this procedure will eliminate the PQ-nodes that do not provide node protection and choose only the ones that do.
+The procedure described in this document helps no more than to determine whether a given Remote-LFA alternate provides nodeprotection for a given destination or not.
+It does not find out any new Remote-LFA alternate nexthops, outside the ones already computed by standard Remote-LFA procedure.
+However, in case of availability of more than one PQ-node (Remote-LFA alternates) for a destination, and node-protection is required for the given primary nexthop, this procedure will eliminate the PQ-nodes that do not provide nodeprotection and choose only the ones that does.

 2.3.3.
-Computing Node-Protecting R-LFA Paths for Destinations with Multiple Primary Next-Hop Nodes required, the rest of the primary next hops may not guarantee node protection.
+Computing Node-Protecting R-LFA Paths for Destinations with ECMP primary nexthop nodes one of the nexthop links, the remaining primary nexthops shall always provide link-protection.
+However, if node-protection is required, the rest of the primary nexthops may not guarantee node-protection.
 Figure 7 below shows one such example topology.